-Requires MDOC to collaborate with other state entities to develop processes to assist prisoners in obtaining state identification, birth certificates, and military documents if applicable.
+Requires MDOC to collaborate with other state entities to develop processes to assist prisoners with obtaining state identification, birth certificates, and military documents if applicable.

 Sec.
-419. Offender Data Reports - PARTIALLY UNENFORCEABLE
+419. Offender Data Reports

-Requires MDOC to provide weekly electronic mail reports on prisoner populations by security level by facility, prison facility capacities, and parolee and probationer populations; requires MDOC to provide monthly electronic mail reports on end-of-the month prisoner, probationer, and parolee populations, operating capacities at facilities, number of in currently closed housing units by facility, populations in county jails, prisoner intakes, returns, and exits, prisoners classified as past their earliest release dates, and parole board activity.
-(Governor declared requirement to provide weekly electronic mail reports as unenforceable.)
+Requires MDOC to provide monthly electronic mail reports on prisoner populations by security levels by facility, prison facility capacities, and parolee and probationer populations; requires MDOC to provide monthly electronic mail reports on end-of-the month prisoner, probationer, and parolee populations, operating capacities at facilities, number of currently closed housing units by facility, populations in county jails, prisoner intakes, returns, and exits, prisoners classified as past their earliest release dates, and parole board activity; requires MDOC to provide notification immediately upon knowing it will not meet reporting requirements included in the section, including reasons for not meeting reporting requirements.